JacobStephens2/wadadliflarecatering.com/private/specification.md

 We love our customers, so feel free to contact us at (267) 481-5872.

+# Gallery
+The gallery should have a menu section featuring the menu images in the menu directory.

 # Catering Menu
 Suggested_Menu.md has menu options.
 Old_Site_Prices.md has pricing that is on the current website.
 Further, the images, Wadadli_Flare_Menu_Page_1.png and Wadadli_Flare_Menu_Page_2.png, have menu information.
 Chef Jamie doesn't want to be pigeonholed as a solely Caribbean chef, but rather as a more broadly capable and higher end caterer.